Get branding tips and expert advice delivered straight to your inbox.

-Bynder was the first DAM software delivered as SaaS and, like Brandfolder, is designed without a folder hierarchy for better ease of use.
-The platform aims to spread their offering outside a focus on DAM and to include Creative Project Management, Branding Automation, and Web to Print.
+Bynder was the first DAM software delivered as SaaS and, like Brandfolder, it was designed without a folder hierarchy for better ease of use.
+The platform aims to spread its offering outside a focus on DAM and to include Creative Project Management, Branding Automation, and Web to Print.

-Widen Collective is a relationship-based software company that prides themselves on their customer service and support.
+Widen Collective is a relationship-based software company that prides itself on its customer service and support.
 Their DAM+PIM software does more than just organize digital content, it assists with managing the content lifecycle from creation to distribution.

 IntelligenceBank is a marketing operations software for enterprise companies.
 This software has some DAM functionality but also works to manage marketing assets and campaigns.
 Overall, IntelligenceBank has four main offerings: Digital Asset Management (DAM) software, Brand Portal software, Marketing Operations software, and Marketing Resource Management (MRM) software.

 Cloudinary is a real-time image and video management solution for developers, marketers, and everybody and anybody who needs access to your brand’s assets.
 Cloudinary’s "Media Experience" software helps teams manage, edit, optimize, process, and distribute their assets at scale.
 They primarily work with e-commerce and retail businesses, travel and hospitality companies, nonprofits, and media and entertainment companies.

 Here are the answers to some commonly asked questions about DAMs.